KouChongYang/rtmpServerStudy/README.md

 # rtmpServerStudy
-just for study golang and AV knowledge and make friends
+just for study golang and AV knowledge and make true friends